Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 Both prompts choose Tailwind.
 The second produces a completely different result — because it gives AI a user and a purpose, not just a tool and a requirement.

+> I used a user-centric prompt with an implementation direction: `Use Tailwind.
+The design should be clean and uncluttered.
+The app should allow authors to focus on writing without distraction.` I suspect to the AI this packs a lot meaning without explicit descriptions.

 **The lesson:** your styling choice sets the implementation.
 Your description of the user experience sets the direction.
 AI will optimize toward whatever character you describe.
 If you describe nothing, it will default to a generic SaaS aesthetic — prominent buttons, card shadows, accent colors — which may have nothing to do with what PostKit should feel like.

+> SaaS = Software as a Service.
+Looks like Bootstrap.

 Before you write your styling prompt, answer these questions:
 - Who is using PostKit and what are they trying to do?
 - What should the app feel like when it is working well?
 - What should it *not* look like?

+> I have a theory that answering these questions in a prompt will have great effect.

-Put those answers in your prompt.
+**Put those answers in your prompt.
 R10 is the requirement.
-Your answers are the brief.
+Your answers are the brief.**

+> This last line needed to be called out.
+Combining requirements with a design brief is probably have a large influence on the final product.

 ---